 I’ve written about the causes of divorce before.
 There are many reasons clients file for divorce.
 The top reasons I hear repeatedly include: difficult in-laws, financial problems, constant separation due to travel, and bad communication habits.

 I recently read a reason I hadn’t come across before: a church caused it!
-A North Carolina husband sued his church for encouraging his wife to leave him, even helping her move out of their marital home after 28 years of marriage.
+A Florida husband sued his church for encouraging his wife to leave him, even helping her move out of their marital home after 28 years of marriage.